Topanga State Park

-History of area
+History

 Native American

 The word Topanga is an old Shoshonean language word meaning 'above' and referring to the canyon settlement being above the flood waters of Topanga Creek.
 The Tongva and Chumash peoples inhabited the area for thousands of years.
 The land of Topanga Canyon was originally inhabited by Native American groups collectively referred to as the Topanga Culture, including the Chumash and Tongva.